 Last year, Microcenter’s website was down for about 45 minutes.
 As their advertisements were still running on social media, this fueled customers’ anger even more.
 In the end, they chose to switch to a competitor.
 You can check out their story, as well as a few others, here.

-2. High load time
+2. High Load Time

-Although a slow website is not as bad an unavailable website, it’s still detrimental to your revenue.
+Although a slow website is not as bad as an unavailable website, it’s still detrimental to your revenue.
 An Akamai study shows that:

 - a 100-millisecond delay in website load time can hurt conversion rates by 7%;